AaronPresley/whack-a-mole/README.md

 ### Interface Testing

-While all JS objects relating to the game are tested, I am not currently testing the HTML or interactions on the testing layer.
+While all JS objects relating to the game are tested, I am not currently testing the HTML or interactions on the presentation layer.

 ### Browsers